 2. Surveillance for Emerging Pathogens

-A horizon scan of potentially blood borne infectious diseases in the general community ensures rapid revision of safety policy.
-Even before new infectious disease is reported in Canada, we can be aware of them by monitoring outbreaks in other parts of the world.
+A horizon scan of potentially blood borne infections in the general community ensures rapid revision of donor policies to maintain safety.
+Even before a new infectious disease is reported in Canada, we are aware of emerging infectious agents by monitoring outbreaks in other parts of the world.
 International travel is commonplace and infections can rapidly enter from other countries.
 To ensure that potential risks are identified in a timely fashion, Canadian Blood Services needs to be connected with the latest infectious disease information at all times.
-Integral to this is active participation of Canadian Blood Services medical and scientific staff in public health and infectious disease professional organizations as well as monitoring of web sites and journals where new information is posted.
-In order to ensure readiness to act in the event of a new infectious disease threat, Canadian Blood Services maintains a plan to address pandemic influenza, which can be adapted to deal with other large outbreaks affecting donors and staff.
+Canadian Blood Services medical and scientific staff participate in public health and infectious disease professional organizations and monitor web sites and journals where new information is posted.
+Canadian Blood Services maintains a plan to address pandemic influenza, which can be adapted to deal with other large outbreaks affecting donors and staff.

-Babesiosis is acquired from the bite of a tick (Ixodes scapularis), more commonly called the black- legged tick.
+Babesiosis comes from the bite of the black-legged tick (Ixodes scapularis).
 Usually it causes mild flu-like symptoms, and many people are not even aware that they have had it.
-However, it can also be transmitted by blood transfusion from an infected donor, and infection in blood recipients can result in severe illness or death.
-To date babesiosis cases have been documented in the United States, mainly in the North Eastern states, but following the designation of this infection as a reportable disease in 2012 more than 1,500 cases are now reported per year.
-In addition, over 150 infections in the USA are believed to have been acquired from a transfusion.
-The parasite appears to be in the early stages of becoming established in ticks in Canada, but to date only one human case acquired from tick exposure in Canada has been reported.
-In a 2013 study, 10,062 blood donations were tested from areas of potential risk and none were positive.
-Ongoing monitoring indicates that Babesia microti presents very low risk to the blood supply at this time, but the study should be repeated periodically.
+However, it can also be transmitted by blood transfusion, and infection in blood recipients can result in severe illness or death.
+To date babesiosis cases in the general population have been reported mainly in the North Eastern part of the United States; following the designation of this infection as “reportable” in 2012 more than 1,500 cases are now reported per year.
+Cumulatively more than 150 infections in the United States are believed to have been acquired from a transfusion.
+The parasite appears to be in the early stages of becoming established in ticks in Canada, but only one human case from tick exposure in Canada has been reported.
+In a 2013 study carried out at Canadian Blood Services and Héma-Québec, 13,993 blood donations were tested and none were positive.
+Ongoing public health surveillance of ticks indicates no increase in risk, but a donor study will be carried out in 2018 to confirm this in blood donors.

 Tropical Mosquito Borne Viruses